Information about Fraser River chinook fisheries management measures

 The abundance of salmon populations can fluctuate significantly from one year to the next.
-Providing financial compensation to fish harvesters in response to fluctuations in resource abundance goes beyond DFO’s mandate.
+Providing financial compensation to fish harvesters in response to fluctuations in resource abundance goes beyond our mandate.
 Questions regarding financial assistance should be directed to Employment and Social Development Canada.

-You may also wish to read about the government of Canada’s efforts to support fishing industries during the COVID-19 pandemic.
+You may also wish to read about the Government of Canada’s efforts to support fishing industries during the COVID-19 pandemic.

 Why isn’t mass marking of chinook done in Canada?

 We are currently reviewing information to support decision-making on whether to expand the use of fishery regulations that permit retention of hatchery-origin marked chinook—also known as Mark Selective Fisheries (MSF)—and/or mass-marking of hatchery chinook production.
-There are a number of issues to consider; work is underway to develop the information required to support decisions on the use of mass marking and/or MSF in Canada.
+There are a number of issues to consider and work is underway to develop the information required to support decisions on the use of mass marking and/or MSF in Canada.

 These issues include: